Unless the Lord builds the house, they who build it labor in vain. Psalm 127:1

 8 Ephraim, what have I to do any more with idols?

-I am like a green cypress tree;
+I am like a green cypress tree.

-from me your fruit is found.”
+It is from me that your fruit comes.”

 9 Who is wise, that he may understand these things?